MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

 You should be able to handle notification permission requests, and further listen to `NotificationReceived` events to optionally handle the notifications themselves.
-The `NotificationReceived` events are raised on `CorebWebView2` and `CoreWebView2Profile` object respectively for non-persistent and persistent notifications respectively.
+The `NotificationReceived` events are raised on `CorebWebView2` and `CoreWebView2Profile` object for non-persistent and persistent notifications respectively.

 The `NotificationReceived` event on `CoreWebView2` and `CoreWebView2Profile` let